Q1: What are the major changes in the 2025 admissions?

 You can access the list of scholarships.

 Note that the terms of the scholarships are subject to change.
-Some scholarships may not be available in the particular year of your study.
+In addition, some scholarships may not be available in the particular year of your study.

 Q43: What is a COE and how can I apply for one?

 A: International students without resident status in Japan are required to first apply for a Certificate of Eligibility (COE), which allows them to apply for a student visa to enter and reside in Japan.
 In most cases, Waseda University can apply for your COE on your behalf.
-If you would like us to apply for your COE, you need to submit documents for the COE application by May 14, 2024.
+If you would like us to apply for your COE, you need to submit documents for the COE application by the registration deadline.

-Q44: Can I apply for exchange programs or double-degree programs after I enroll at SPSE?
+Q44: Can I apply for exchange programs or double-degree programs after I join the SPSE?

 A1: University-wide Programs